heitorsf/MNPyNotebook/README.md

 5) For an example of the study with the tool, please read the scientific communication submit to the XXVII Brazilian Congress in Biomedical Engineering - CBEB 2020 ("DECM_HSF_LAE_CBEB2020.pdf").

-6) To finish your experience with the tool, if it is comfortable for you, please take a short test present at the link: https://docs.google.com/forms/d/1YYfg_csWUCQQs_RUqjEU8fQO1kmzd5DI2lANDz3ksYE/edit and answer the usability survey to help us understand the usability of the interactive tool developed.
+6) To finish your experience with the tool, if it is comfortable for you, please take a short test present at the link: https://docs.google.com/forms/d/1YYfg_csWUCQQs_RUqjEU8fQO1kmzd5DI2lANDz3ksYE/edit and answer the usability survey to help us to understand the usability of the interactive tool developed.